Nevada man pleads not guilty to having bomb making material

-LAS VEGAS (AP) — A Las Vegas man pleaded not guilty Tuesday to terrorism and weapons of mass destruction charges that his lawyer derided as overreach by authorities who mistook target practice components for bomb-making material.
+LAS VEGAS (AP) — A Las Vegas man pleaded not guilty Tuesday to terrorism and weapons of mass destruction charges that his lawyer derided as a “witch hunt” by overreaching local police and state prosecutors who he said mistook target practice components for bomb-making materials.

-Nicolai Howard Mork also pleaded not guilty Tuesday to possession of explosives components and firearms charges.
+Nicolai Howard Mork, 40, stood shackled in court and also pleaded not guilty to felony possession of explosive components and firearms charges in a case stemming from the discovery by police at his home in December of more than 300 pounds of powdered chemicals that could explode when mixed — plus a handgun with a serial number removed and a silencer.

-He’s been jailed on $8 million bail since his indictment last week.
-The terror charge carries the possibility of life in prison.
+After the hearing, defense lawyer Nicholas Wooldridge characterized the case as “a modern-day witch hunt” by local police and prosecutors.
+He noted that federal authorities did not bring charges against his client.

 Most Read Stories